Quiq/contact-us-boxes/README.md

 `phoneNumber` - The 11 digit phone number for your SMS endpoint (i.e. 406-555-1234 would be written as `'14065551234'`)

+Note: If you're on a mobile device, tapping on the box will redirect you to your phone's SMS app.
+If you're on desktop it will show a modal with your phone number on it

 #### `webchat`

 `tenant` - The name of your quiq tenant

 `options` - Your [web chat options](https://developers.goquiq.com/docs/webchat/#/getting_started/configuration?id=setting-web-chat-options) (You can skip the rest of the webchat setup)

+Note: This option will not show up on mobile

 #### `facebook`